scikit-sparse/scikit-sparse/doc/overview.rst

 Introduction
 ------------

-The :mod:`scikit-sparse` package (previously known as :mod:`scikits.sparse`) is a companion to the :mod:`scipy.sparse` library for sparse matrix manipulation in Python.
-All :mod:`scikit-sparse` routines expect and return :mod:`scipy.sparse` matrices (usually in CSC format).
-The intent of :mod:`scikit-sparse` is to wrap GPL'ed code such as `SuiteSparse
+The :code:`scikit-sparse` package (previously known as :code:`scikits.sparse`) is a companion to the :mod:`scipy.sparse` library for sparse matrix manipulation in Python.
+All :code:`scikit-sparse` routines expect and return :mod:`scipy.sparse` matrices (usually in CSC format).
+The intent of :code:`scikit-sparse` is to wrap GPL'ed code such as `SuiteSparse
-<suitesparse_website_>`_, which cannot be
-included in SciPy proper.
+<suitesparse_website_>`_, which cannot be included in SciPy proper.

 Currently our coverage is rather... sparse, with only a wrapper for the CHOLMOD routines for sparse Cholesky decomposition, but we hope